chickensoft-games/GodotPackage/README.md

 ### 🚥 Tests

-Tests run on every push to the repository.
+Tests run on every push or pull request to the repository.
 You can configure which platforms you want to run tests on in [`.github/workflows/tests.yaml`](.github/workflows/tests.yaml).

 By default, tests run each platform (macOS, Windows, and Linux) using the latest beta version of Godot 4.